Briefing: public relations for journalists

 The problem is that press coverage is not the end result of a public relations campaign.
-It is, in the jargon, an output rather than an outcome.
+It is, in the jargon, an output of public relations rather than its intended outcome.

 Think about it.
-If the objective of your campaign is to encourage people to quit smoking, it’s bizarre to measure your success by media coverage.
-You can surely only measure the success of the campaign by its effects.
+If the objective of your campaign is to encourage people to quit smoking, it’s bizarre to measure your success by media coverage achieved.
+You can surely only measure the success of the campaign by its effects on smokers.
 How many did quit smoking, or seek support to do so, or switch from smoking to safer means of satisfying their nicotine addiction?
 And can you link your campaign to these results?

-If the campaign was designed to boost the reputation of the organisation, media coverage may play a part but the only proof would be attitudinal research among the key target groups, or behavioural signals such as the share price and market capitalisation.
+If the campaign was designed to boost the reputation of the organisation, media coverage may play a part but the only proof would be attitudinal research among the key target groups, or behavioural signals such as the firm’s share price or market capitalisation.

 You may feel this isn’t your understanding of public relations.
 You may feel it’s more like marketing.
 And you’d be right.
 After Google it’s become much harder to make a clear distinction between public relations and marketing.
-The good news is this convergence unlocks even larger budgets; the less welcome news is that you’re open to much more competition than ever before, and you need to learn new skills.
+The good news is this convergence unlocks even larger budgets (advertising budgets have traditionally been many times larger than public relations budgets because of the media spend involved); the less welcome news is that you’re open to much more competition than ever before, and you need to learn new skills.

 And we’ve only covered the junior to mid-ranking skills.